-With Auto-Optimize turned on, you’ll never have to worry about missing an email with the latest, greatest revenue opportunities!
+With Auto-Optimize enabled, you’ll always get the latest, greatest revenue opportunities!

-If you prefer to have more control, you can pick and choose your ad options to customize your own ad experience — for Ad Controls, Video Options, and Email.
+If you prefer to have more control, you can pick and choose options to customize your own ad experience — for Ad Controls, Video Options, and Email.

 Remove sticky footer close button

 Boost your earnings from your sticky footer ad by removing the ability for readers to close it.
-This keeps the ad on the screen longer, allowing for more ad impressions, and leading to a potential 2–3% revenue increase from that ad unit.
+This keeps the ad on the screen longer, allowing for more ad impressions, and leading to a potential 3–5% revenue increase from that ad unit.
 You can choose to remove the close button on desktop, mobile, or both.
 Learn more in this article all about the sticky footer close button.